-For 10 months during 1828, Burke and Hare killed 16 people in Edinburgh, Scotland – then sold the bodies to Doctor Robert Knox who dissected them to better understand anatomy.
+For ten months during 1828, Burke and Hare killed 16 people in Edinburgh, Scotland – then sold the bodies to Doctor Robert Knox who dissected them to understand anatomy better.

 The trio started selling cadavers in 1827 when Douglas a tenant of the Hare’s died owing 4 pounds.
 Douglas died of natural causes.
-He’d previously served in the armed forces and was receiving a pension at the time of his death.
+He’d previously served in the armed forces and recieved a pension.
 The pair built a coffin and went to the university to sell the body.
-The university refused the body and they were directed to surgeons square, where they sold the body for 7 pounds, 10 shillings.
+The university refused the cadaver and suggested surgeons square, where they sold the body for 7 pounds, 10 shillings.

 Burke and Hare murder for profit